2014 French Open – Women's singles

 Maria Sharapova defeated Simona Halep in the final, 6–4, 6–7(5–7), 6–4 to win the women's singles tennis title at the 2014 French Open.
-It was her second French Open title and fifth major title overall.
+It was her second French Open title and her fifth and last major title overall.
 In a final that lasted over three hours, it was the first time since 2001 that the final went to three sets.
-Halep became the first Romanian to reach the final since Virginia Ruzici in 1980.
+Halep was the first Romanian to reach the final since Virginia Ruzici in 1980.

 Serena Williams was the defending champion, but was defeated in the second round by Garbiñe Muguruza.

-The top three seeds (Williams, Li Na and Agnieszka Radwańska) were in contention for the world No. 1 ranking.
+The top three seeds (Williams, Li Na and Agnieszka Radwańska) were in contention for the world No. 1 singles ranking.
 However, they all failed to reach the fourth round and so Williams retained the top spot.
-As a result, this marked the first time in the Open Era the top three seeds failed to reach the fourth round of a major.
+As a result, this marked the first time in the Open Era the top three seeds all failed to reach the round of 16 at a major.